steadylearner/docker-examples/0. learn/prod/README.md

 $docker stack services ubuntunode
 ```

-containers in a services are called tasks.
-Verify them with
+Containers in services are called tasks.
+Verify them with this.

 ```console
 $docker service ps ubuntunode_web # or